Anna Duggar Sets The Record Straight On Pregnancy Rumors

 Anna Duggar is setting the record straight on whether or not she is pregnant with her sixth baby, In Touch Weekly is reporting.

 As previously reported by the Inquisitr, Anna got the speculation running that she’s pregnant for the sixth time with, as is always the case with these things, an Instagram post.
-As you know, it’s a cottage industry for fans of celebrity women of child-bearing age to scour for signs that she’s pregnant – and this is especially true of Duggar women (and women who marry into the family), who are expected to start having children not long after the ink is dry on their marriage licenses.
+As you know, it’s a cottage industry for fans of celebrity women of child-bearing age to scour for signs that she’s pregnant – and this is especially true of Duggar women (and women who marry into the family) who are expected to start having children not long after the ink is dry on their marriage licenses.
 Fans pour over every pixel of every photograph looking for “evidence” – perhaps the way a garment hangs over her abdomen revealing a “baby bump,” for example.

 In Anna’s case, the culprit is an Instagram post of the family enjoying some time at an area farm.
 As the various members of the family pose for the shot, Anna can be seen wearing a loose-fitting dress that some have concluded is a maternity dress.